Seal hunting: Pacific

 With Bass Strait over-exploited by 1802, commercial attention returned to southern New Zealand waters, where Stewart Island/Rakiura and Foveaux Strait were explored, exploited and charted from 1803 to 1804.
-Thereafter, the sealing-industry focus shifted to the sub-Antarctic Antipodes Islands, 1805–1807, the Auckland Islands from 1806, the southeast coast of New Zealand's South Island, Otago Harbour and Solander Island by 1809, before focusing further to the south at the newly-discovered Campbell Island (discovered in January 1810) and Macquarie Island (discovered in July 1810) from 1810.
+Thereafter, the sealing-industry focus shifted to the sub-Antarctic Antipodes Islands, 1805–1807, the Auckland Islands from 1806, the southeast coast of New Zealand's South Island, Otago Harbour and Solander Island by 1809, before focusing further to the south at Campbell Island (discovered in January 1810) and Macquarie Island (discovered in July 1810).
 During this period sealers were active on the southern coast of mainland Australia, for example at Kangaroo Island.
 This whole development has been called the first sealing boom; it sparked the Sealers' War (1810–1821) in southern New Zealand.

 Australasian sealing measured its output in terms of skins.

 By about 1815, sealing in the Pacific had faded in importance.
 A brief revival occurred from 1823, but this proved very short-lived.
 Although highly profitable at times and affording New South Wales one of its earliest trade staples, sealing's unregulated character saw its self-destruction.
 Notable traders from Britain and based in Australia included Simeon Lord, Henry Kable, James Underwood and Robert Campbell.
-Plummers of London and the Whitneys of New York also became involved.

 By 1830, most Pacific seal-stocks had been seriously depleted, and Lloyd's Register of Shipping only showed one full-time sealing vessel on its books.

 In the North Pacific, the later 1800s saw large harvests of fur seals.
 These harvests decreased along with fur-seal populations.